 - By special request for evaluation during the year upon agreement of the student, the teacher and the committee.
 All special requests must be scheduled through the area head.

 - All music majors and minors must take performance evaluations each semester.
 Performance evaluations are required until completion of the student’s final recital as stipulated by the degree program.

-- Students completing a junior recital are excused from that performance area’s performance evaluation the semester in which the recital is completed.
+- Students completing a junior or senior recital are excused from that performance area’s performance evaluation the semester in which the recital is completed.